 Under the floor sits a Blade Battery - BYD's lithium iron phosphate (LFP) pack.
 LFP chemistry doesn't use cobalt or nickel, it's more thermally stable, and it has a longer cycle lifespan than the nickel-manganese-cobalt chemistry in most competitors.
 BYD's own internal nail-penetration tests (which the company has publicly demonstrated) show no fire, no smoke from the Blade Battery under abuse conditions that would cause thermal runaway in conventional packs.
 Rated range lands north of 500 km - genuinely competitive with the long-range Model 3.

 The Seal is not a budget compromise.
 It's a direct product challenge.
-BYD is not positioning this as "good for the price" — it's positioning it as better than what's already here.
-For Canadian buyers who've been watching the Model 3 sit at prices that feel increasingly unjustifiable, the Seal's arrival is going to force a real conversation.
+BYD is not positioning this as "good for the price" - it's positioning it as a real alternative to what's already here.
+For Canadian buyers who've been watching the Model 3 sit at prices that feel increasingly hard to justify, a Seal launch would force a real conversation.

 For a full head-to-head breakdown, see our BYD Seal vs Tesla Model 3 Comparison.